 Odds to advance from group: 1.980*

 Switzerland have become World Cup mainstays having taken advantage of their Under-17 World Cup winning “Golden Generation” to qualify for the past three tournaments.

 The Swiss had a very weak qualifying group with Portugal being the only other side to have qualified for a recent World Cup finals.
 They were pipped to the top of that group by the Portuguese on goal difference and had to endure a nervy playoff against Northern Ireland.

 Switzerland are a tier below the top teams in Europe but are capable of producing the odd surprise result.
 The “Alpine Messi” Xherdan Shaqiri has provided them with their best tournament moments.
 He scored the most recent World Cup finals hat-trick (just the 50th in history) in Brazil and produced a stunning bicycle kick at Euro 2016.

 Shaqiri has found some consistency for his club side Stoke, but his propensity to produce moments of magic followed by anonymous displays (those three against Honduras were his only goals in Brazil) fits in with Switzerland’s ability to cause the occasional surprise but ultimately not threaten the top teams.

 They will have their work cut out to qualify from this group.
 Switzerland are unlikely to challenge Brazil in their opening game and may be playing catch up in their second round match against Serbia, the major threat to their qualification spot.
 A loss in that match could end their tournament so they will need to produce a big performance when it counts.

-With a tough battle ahead for second place the Swiss are in real danger of not reaching the round of 16 in Russia. team make Switzerland not to advance from the group is available at odds of 1.740* and could provide value considering the chance of them being usurped by an improving Serbia.
+With a tough battle ahead for second place the Swiss are in real danger of not reaching the round of 16 in Russia.
+Switzerland not to advance from the group is available at odds of 1.840* and could provide value considering the possibility of them being usurped by an improving Serbia.